qubes.vm.dispvm – Disposable VM

 Bases: QubesVM

-Disposable VM
+Disposable qube.

 Preloaded disposables are started in the background and kept hidden from the user when not in use.
 They are interrupted (paused or suspended, as appropriate) and resumed (transparently) when a disposable qube is requested by the user.